vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 ## [+] Devirtualize it

-Enough research, it's time to devirtualize it.
+Enough research, it's time to devirtualize the code.
-The word 'devirtualize' here doesn't mean recompiling it to clean binary.
+To clarify, when I say 'devirtualize' here, I don't mean recompiling it into a clean binary.
-But lift it to LLVM IR to see what virtualized subroutine does.
+Instead, our goal is to lift the code to LLVM IR[^llvm_ir] to better understand what the virtualized subroutine does.
-Recompile is another subject I hopefully will do one day!
+Recompiling to a clean binary is a separate, more complex task that I hope to tackle in the future!

-For it I used [NaC-L/Mergen](https://github.com/NaC-L/Mergen) which is a very cool tool to disassemble the obfuscated binary and lift it into deobfuscated LLVM IR[^llvm_ir] by optimizing it.
+For this devirtualization process, I used [NaC-L/Mergen](https://github.com/NaC-L/Mergen), which is an impressive tool designed to disassemble obfuscated binaries and lift them into deobfuscated LLVM IR through optimization.
-That way Mergen can universary handle not only VMProtect but other obfuscators and virtualizers.
+Mergen's approach allows it to handle not just VMProtect, but a wide range of obfuscators and virtualizers, making it a versatile solution for this kind of work.

 > I found it so cool that I made a couple of small pull requests to contribute it!
 You have to check it out too!
 {: .prompt-info }